 Therefore, the key point is to fix the Windows 10 sound card driver or modify the sound settings.

 Luckily, there are top 3 solutions to fix this sound not working windows 10 issue on your computer.

 We list 3 best solutions to fix this no sound issue on Windows 10.
 All are applied to laptops, desktops, or notebook computers of brands, like Asus, Acer, Dell, Lenovo, HP, ThinkPad, Toshiba, IBM, Sony, Gateway, Samsung, etc.

 When you got this no sound issue on you computer, the first and also the most important step is to check if the sound driver is compatible with Windows 10 and then install a well-matched driver.
 We've seen some users have installed the audio driver from the OEM or sound card manufacturer but it still doesn't work.
 This is because the driver you install is not working properly.

-To solve this, try Driver Talent (formerly called DriveTheLife).
+To solve the no sound issue, try Driver Talent (formerly called DriveTheLife).
 This tool can help to check if the audio driver is the main problem, and install the best-matched audio driver that can work properly on your Windows 10.

 Driver Talent contains all the official sound drivers to install from OEM and sound card manufacturers in the database, and it can intelligently find the best matched driver and then download and update sound drivers for your Windows 10 PC, including:

 Intel Sound Card Driver Windows 10

 VIA HD Audio Driver Windows 10